silnrsi/FDBP/en-US/Adobe_Glyph_List.md

 - allowed form for glyph names, including
   + what letters are allowed
   + permitted length
-- a complete list of names that PostScript interpreters/engines are guaranteed to recognize.
+- a complete list of names that PostScript® interpreters/engines are guaranteed to recognize.
 - a subset of the above that is recommended for new fonts.
 - a general mechanism to generate names for every character that is, or ever will be, in the Unicode standard.
 - how to combine names to denote ligatures